merge-api/merge-ats-javascript/docs/JobsApi.md

   'modifiedAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified after this datetime.
   'modifiedBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | If provided, will only return objects modified before this datetime.
   'pageSize': 56, // Number | Number of results to return per page.
-  'remoteId': "remoteId_example" // String | The API provider's ID for the given object.
+  'remoteId': "remoteId_example", // String | The API provider's ID for the given object.
+  'status': "status_example" // String | If provided, will only return jobs with this status.
+Options: ('OPEN', 'CLOSED', 'DRAFT', 'ARCHIVED', 'PENDING')
 };
 apiInstance.jobsList(xAccountToken, opts, (error, data, response) => {
   if (error) {